Workshops 2026

 Maria Edgeworth Festival

-As part of the Literary Festival we are offering workshops in Poetry writing, Short Story writing and Storytelling.
+As part of the Literary Festival we are offering workshops in Poetry writing and Short Story writing.
 Details of this year’s workshops are shown below.
 Clicking on the facilitator’s name will bring up a brief biography.
 Use the Book button to reserve a spot at a work shop.

 Poetry Workshop